ShifaYahya/Java-Brick-Breaker-Game/README.md

 1. Launch the game by running the Main.java file. <br>
 2. Use the left and right arrow keys to move the paddle. <br>
 3. Break all the bricks to win the game. <br>
-4. Avoid missing the ball or the game is over.
+4. Avoid missing the ball or the game is over.  <br>

 Feel free to explore this project.
 Feedback is always welcome!